Skip to main content

 )

-Before you write the Fuzz Test, take a look at the target function that you want to fuzz.
+Before you write the fuzz test, take a look at the target function that you want to fuzz.
 It's located in src/explore_me.cpp:

 explore_me.cpp